 - Three boxes (8-frame, medium)

 - Warre Top-Quilt

 - Warre Hive Style Roof

-In the end, you’d have a completely functional hive for less than the full price of a Flow Hive plus two extra boxes (for summer brood and winter food storage), a Warre Hive style top-quilt that will greatly increase winter survival rates, and two entrances.
+In the end, you’d have a functioning hive with flow frames for less than the full price of a Flow Hive.
 With the exception of the bees not always taking to the plastic Flow Frames, this combination of Flow Super and Beecentric Hive would solve all of the issues mentioned above.
 This is what managing the hive would look like:

 Install package of bees or nuc into one box (Beecentric Hive).
 Perform regular inspections until the box is three-quarters full.
 Add a second box so that the brood can expand.
 Eventually, add the third box.

-Once the hive in three boxes high, you should start to notice some surplus honey being stored in the top-most box.
+Once the hive is three boxes high, you should see the bees storing honey in the top-most box.
 At this point, add the Flow Super to the very top.
 Perform regular checks to make sure the bees have accepted the plastic foundation and are using it.
 Continue with regular inspections.
-When you see that the Flow Frames are filled with capped honey, extract directly into jars.
-Reset Flow Frames and repeat as often as needed.
+When the Flow Frames are filled and capped honey, extract.
+Reset Flow Frames and repeat as often as possible.

-When the honey flow starts to slow down in mid-late August, remove the Flow Super.
-Let the bees start filling the remaining three boxes with honey.
+Remove the Flow Supers when the honey flow slows down towards the end of the season.
+Let the bees backfill the remaining three boxes with honey.
 They will start storing honey at the top.
 Monitor progress.
 The goal is to let them fill two boxes with honey for the Winter.
 They should be able to do this by the time Winter hits but feed them if you think they’re going to run short.

 Wrap the four sides of the hive.
 Fill the top-quilt box with straw or mulch for insulation.
 Wish the bees well and start over in the Spring.